Best Supplements for Perimenopause That Actually Help

 Why Supplements Matter More in Perimenopause

-Your body in perimenopause is working harder to do things that used to happen automatically.
-Estrogen is fluctuating wildly instead of cycling predictably.
-Progesterone is dropping off.
-Your cells are becoming less responsive to insulin.
-Your sleep architecture is fragmenting.
-Your mood regulation is more reactive than it used to be.
-All of these shifts create increased demand for specific nutrients, and many of us walk into perimenopause already running low on the exact nutrients we now need more of.
+The body in perimenopause is working harder to do things that used to happen automatically.
+Estrogen fluctuates wildly instead of cycling predictably.
+Progesterone drops off.
+Cells become less responsive to insulin.
+Sleep architecture fragments.
+Mood regulation gets more reactive.
+All of these shifts create increased demand for specific nutrients, and most women walk into perimenopause already running low on the exact nutrients they now need more of.

 Stress depletes magnesium.
 Chronic sleep loss increases inflammation, which further depletes antioxidants.
-Estrogen changes affect calcium absorption, bone turnover, and how efficiently your body handles iron.
-Mood shifts pull on your neurotransmitter precursors.
-This is the biological context in which "just eat a balanced diet" stops being enough, even for women who genuinely do eat a balanced diet.
+Estrogen changes affect calcium absorption, bone turnover, and how efficiently the body handles iron.
+Mood shifts pull on neurotransmitter precursors.
+This is the biological context in which "just eat a balanced diet" stops being enough, even for women who genuinely do.

 The goal of supplementing during perimenopause isn't to override biology.
-It's to give your body the specific raw materials it needs to weather the transition more comfortably.
+It's to give the body the specific raw materials it needs to weather the transition more comfortably.
 I wrote a full guide to natural hormone balance tips that covers the lifestyle pieces.
-This post is the complementary piece on what I actually take.
+This is the complementary piece on what's actually worth taking.

 Magnesium is involved in over 300 enzymatic processes in the body, and nearly all of them become more important during perimenopause: muscle relaxation, nervous system regulation, blood sugar management, sleep quality, mood stability, and cortisol response.
 Most women are already low in magnesium before perimenopause hits, and the combination of chronic stress and hormonal shifts depletes it further.

-I take magnesium glycinate specifically (not oxide, not citrate) because it's the best-absorbed form and the gentlest on the gut.
+Magnesium glycinate specifically (not oxide, not citrate) is the form to look for, because it's the best-absorbed and the gentlest on the gut.
 Glycinate is especially good for sleep and anxiety because glycine itself is a calming amino acid.
-I take 400mg about an hour before bed.
-Within the first week of consistent use, I noticed I was falling asleep faster and staying asleep through the night.
-The 3 AM wakeups didn't disappear entirely, but they became rare instead of routine.
+A typical dose is around 400mg about an hour before bed.
+Most women report falling asleep faster and staying asleep through the night within the first week or two of consistent use.
+The 3 AM wakeups don't always disappear, but they tend to become rare instead of routine.

-The cleanest magnesium glycinate I've found.
-No fillers, no unnecessary additives, and the glycinate form is gentle enough to take every night without any gut side effects.
-This is my non-negotiable evening supplement.
+One of the cleanest magnesium glycinate options on the market.
+No fillers, no unnecessary additives, and the glycinate form is gentle enough to take every night without gut side effects.
+The category that most women in this phase end up making non-negotiable in their evening routine.

 For more on why this one matters so much, I covered it in depth in benefits of magnesium for women.
-If you take nothing else on this list, take this.
+If you take nothing else on this list, this is the one to start with.

 Ashwagandha for Cortisol and the 3 AM Wakeups

-The second supplement that made a meaningful difference for me was ashwagandha.
+The second supplement that consistently shows up in perimenopause research and reviews is ashwagandha.
 This is an adaptogenic herb that helps regulate cortisol, which is one of the trickiest hormones to manage during perimenopause because it tends to stay elevated when it should be dropping (especially in the late evening and early morning hours).

-I covered the full mechanism in my ashwagandha benefits for women post, but here's the short version: ashwagandha doesn't sedate you or push cortisol artificially low.
-It helps your HPA axis (the stress response system) respond more appropriately to actual stress and return to baseline faster afterward.
-Over weeks of consistent use, the net effect is calmer nervous system activity, better sleep, and less of that wired-but-tired feeling that defines so much of perimenopause.
+I covered the full mechanism in ashwagandha benefits for women, but here's the short version: ashwagandha doesn't sedate or push cortisol artificially low.
+It helps the HPA axis (the stress response system) respond more appropriately to actual stress and return to baseline faster afterward.
+Over weeks of consistent use, the reported net effect is calmer nervous system activity, better sleep, and less of that wired-but-tired feeling that defines so much of perimenopause.

 Look for KSM-66 or Sensoril on the label.
 These are the two standardized extracts with the most clinical research behind them.
 Generic "ashwagandha root powder" is usually underdosed and inconsistent.
-I take 600mg of KSM-66 in the morning with breakfast.
-Some people take it at night, but I find morning timing works better for keeping my cortisol curve where it belongs.
+A common protocol is 600mg of KSM-66 in the morning with breakfast.
+Some women prefer it at night, but morning timing tends to better support a healthy cortisol curve.

 KSM-66 is the gold-standard ashwagandha extract with the strongest clinical backing for cortisol regulation, mood support, and sleep.
-This formulation is organic, well-dosed, and I've been on it for over a year.
+This formulation is organic, well-dosed, and the kind of bottle that tends to stay in regular rotation once women in this phase find a brand that works for them.

 Omega-3s for Brain, Joints, and Mood

 Perimenopause is inflammatory.
 Estrogen has anti-inflammatory effects, and as it fluctuates and declines, inflammation quietly increases in ways that show up as joint pain, brain fog, mood changes, and worsening skin.
+(Inflammation is something I deal with occasionally myself, separate from perimenopause, and the research on this category is what's gotten me to take it seriously.)
 Omega-3 fatty acids (specifically EPA and DHA) are one of the most effective ways to counteract that inflammation systemically.

-I take fish oil daily.
-The research on omega-3s and perimenopause specifically is strong: studies have shown EPA and DHA reduce hot flash frequency, improve mood, support cognitive function, and protect cardiovascular health (which becomes more important as estrogen's cardioprotective effects decline).
+The research on omega-3s and perimenopause is strong: studies have shown EPA and DHA reduce hot flash frequency, improve mood, support cognitive function, and protect cardiovascular health (which becomes more important as estrogen's cardioprotective effects decline).

 What to look for: at least 1,000mg combined EPA and DHA per serving, third-party tested for purity (heavy metals, PCBs), and triglyceride form rather than ethyl ester form if possible.
 Cheap fish oil is often rancid by the time it reaches you, so quality matters more here than with other supplements.